 As I start to explore the world of wild edibles, our common dandelion is the perfect place to start.
 Spring has come upon us quickly and dandelions are starting to make their appearance – in yards, fields and sidewalk cracks – whether welcomed or not.
-They are plentiful and familiar and these ‘weeds’ likely made an appearance in many childhood memories.
+They are plentiful and familiar, and these ‘weeds’ likely made an appearance in many childhood memories.
 Dandelion root has many benefits, and this nutritious food is referred to by herbalists as a powerful medicine with an especially important role in women’s health.

 Dandelion Root Benefits and Therapeutic Qualities

 Dietitians preach that the dandelion roots are high in a compound called inulin, a fibre and potent prebiotic food which helps feed our friendly gut bacteria and can help stabilize blood sugar levels.
-See my post Five Ways To A Health Gut – Prebiotics, Probiotics and Fermentation.
+See my post Five Tips On How To Improve Gut Health Naturally- Prebiotics, Probiotics and Fermented Foods.

 Dandelion Root Benefits For Women’s Health

-There is no shortage of synthetic estrogen surrounding us – expect to find it it in birth control pills, estrogen-like compounds in foods that contain toxic pesticides, herbicides, and growth hormones, and in our environment including BPA water bottles and lined-cans (see post BPA Health and Environmental Concerns).
+There is no shortage of synthetic estrogens surrounding us – expect to find them in birth control pills, estrogen-like compounds in foods that contain toxic pesticides, herbicides, and growth hormones, and in our environment including BPA water bottles and lined-cans (see post Why Is BPA Bad?
+Health and Environmental Concerns).

 How to Identify Dandelion

-There are many plant lookalikes which have similar leaves, but luckily no poisonous lookalikes exist locally on Vancouver Island.
+There are many plant lookalikes that have similar leaves, but luckily no poisonous lookalikes exist locally on Vancouver Island.
 If you are trying to identify the edible leaves before the flowers are in bloom, know that dandelion leaves are hairless, and their toothed edges will always point towards to base of the stem, unlike their lookalikes.
 Note the French name, “dent de lion” or lion’s tooth.

 How To Preserve Dandelion

-Leaves – Dandelion leaf tea can be a gentle medicine if had in small doses (see contraindications below).
-To preserve the leaves for tea to use as medicine throughout the year, harvest on a dry spring day.
+Dandelion leaf tea can be a gentle medicine if had in small doses (see contraindications below).
+To preserve the leaves for tea to use as medicine throughout the year, harvest on a dry Spring day.
 Use a rubber band or string to bundle small bunches of leaves together to dry.

-Harvesting Safely and Medication Interactions
+Harvesting Dandelion Safely and Medication Interactions

 Dandelion extracts may interact with some medications including diabetes medication, anticoagulation medications, lithium, antibiotics and diuretics.
 Speak with your doctor or health care professional before starting any herbal medicine.